Pepper Schwartz

 Pepper Schwartz (born May 11, 1945) is an American sexologist and sociologist teaching at the University of Washington in Seattle, Washington, United States.
 She is the author or co-author of numerous books, magazines, and website columns, and is a television personality on the subject of sexuality.

 Schwartz is notable for her work in the 1970s and early 1980s that culminated in the book American Couples: Money-Work-Sex, which was co-written with Philip Blumstein and surveyed lesbian couples, gay male couples and heterosexual couples.

 Schwartz also serves as the Love & Relationship Expert & Ambassador for AARP and writes the column The Naked Truth.

 Biography

+Schwartz was born in Chicago, Illinois, into a Jewish home, the daughter of Gertrude and her husband, Julius J. Schwartz, an attorney.

-Schwartz was born into a Jewish home.
-She earned a BA and an MA from Washington University in St. Louis and an MA and PhD in Sociology from Yale University in 1974.
+She received a BA and an MA from the coeducational Washington University in St. Louis and came to Yale University as a graduate student in sociology in 1968, the year before Yale admitted female undergraduates receiving an MA and PhD in sociology in 1974.
 While a graduate student there, she co-authored with Janet Lever the 1971 book Women at Yale, documenting the first year of co-education at that university.